edgnav/Recruitment-tasks/KAYAK/simple-filter#1/README.md

-#Hey, here is the simple buttons to represent filter prototype
+# Simple buttons to represent filter

-##To start the application open git bash, then:
+## To start the application
+1) open git bash

-npm install
+2) npm install or yarn install
-npm start
+3) npm start